techidaily/site-games-able/source/_posts/game-on-a-trifecta-of-techniques-for-codes-success.md

 ## 2\.
 Use the Xbox App to Redeem Your Digital Codes on Windows

- While you can utilize your Xbox console to redeem digital codes, or even[redeem digital direct offers from your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-how-to-redeem-digital-direct-offers/) , you may not always have direct access to your console.
+ While you can utilize your Xbox console to redeem digital codes, or even [redeem digital direct offers from your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-how-to-redeem-digital-direct-offers/) , you may not always have direct access to your console.

- In this case, it may be better for you to utilize your PC or laptop, and redeem your code through the Xbox app for Windows, available for free via[the official Xbox site](https://www.xbox.com/en-US/apps/xbox-app-for-pc) .
+ In this case, it may be better for you to utilize your PC or laptop, and redeem your code through the Xbox app for Windows, available for free via [the official Xbox site](https://www.xbox.com/en-US/apps/xbox-app-for-pc) .
 With the Xbox app installed on your laptop or PC, you can redeem your digital code by following these steps:

 * Load the Xbox app and sign into your Xbox account.
 * Select your Xbox profile icon in the top-right of the Xbox application's home screen.